openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 >
 > This component is supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.
 >
-> Since API version 11, this component supports the safe area attribute by default, with the default attribute value being **expandSafeArea([SafeAreaType.SYSTEM], [SafeAreaEdge.TOP, SafeAreaEdge.BOTTOM]))**.
+> Since API version 11, this component supports the safe area attribute by default, with the default attribute value being **expandSafeArea([SafeAreaType.SYSTEM], [SafeAreaEdge.TOP, SafeAreaEdge.BOTTOM])**.
 You can override this attribute to change the default behavior.
 In earlier versions, you need to use the [expandSafeArea](ts-universal-attributes-expand-safe-area.md) attribute to implement the safe area feature.

 ## Child Components

 Supported

-Since API version 9, it is recommended that this component be used together with the **[\<NavRouter>](ts-basic-components-navrouter.md)** component.
+Since API version 9, it is recommended that this component be used together with the [\<NavRouter>](ts-basic-components-navrouter.md) component.

-Since API version 10, it is recommended that this component be used together with the **[\<NavPathStack>](#navpathstack10)** component and **navDestination** attribute.
+Since API version 10, it is recommended that this component be used together with the [\<NavPathStack>](#navpathstack10) component and **navDestination** attribute for page routing.

 ## APIs